mozilla-ai/lumigator/docs/source/user-guides/local-models.md

 * Processor: A relatively modern CPU with atleast 4 cores

 ## Getting Started
-Before starting up the Lumigator application, you need to set a value for the `OPENAI_API_KEY` environment variable.
+Prior to starting up the Lumigator application, you need to set a value for the `OPENAI_API_KEY` environment variable.
 This is because all the local model inference tools discussed here are based on OpenAI API compatible client.
-However, since we are going to run the models locally, this variable can be set to some placeholder value.
+However, since we are going to run the models locally, this variable can be set to any placeholder value.
 ```console
 user@host:~/lumigator$ export OPENAI_API_KEY="abc123" # pragma: allowlist secret
 ```

 Next follow the Lumigator [installation steps](../get-started/installation.md#local-deployment) and once you have the application running, the first step is to upload a dataset.
 You can do this through the [Lumigator UI](../get-started/ui-guide.md), which can be accessed by visiting [localhost](http://localhost).
-You can get started by uploading the {{ '[sample dataset](https://github.com/mozilla-ai/lumigator/blob/{}/lumigator/sample_data/dialogsum_exc.csv)'.format(commit_id) }} provided in the [Lumigator repository](https://github.com/mozilla-ai/lumigator).
+To follow along on this tutorial, you can use the {{ '[sample dataset](https://github.com/mozilla-ai/lumigator/blob/{}/lumigator/sample_data/dialogsum_exc.csv)'.format(commit_id) }} provided in the [Lumigator repository](https://github.com/mozilla-ai/lumigator).

-Create a bash file `common_variables.sh` and initialize the following variables.
+Create a bash file `common_variables.sh` and initialize the following variables before proceeding with different local LLM tools.

 ```bash
 #!/bin/bash